ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification providing the format of the group communication policy, if one exists.

-This registry has been initially populated by the values in {{fig-ACE-Groupcomm-Policies}}.
+This registry has been initially populated with the values in {{fig-ACE-Groupcomm-Policies}}.

 ## Sequence Number Synchronization Methods